holly-cummins/holly-cummins.github.io/content/posts/2023-08-29--illustrating-talks/index.md

 I usually get my photos from [Unsplash](http://unsplash.com).
 It’s also worth considering stock images, which can be pretty affordable.
 Be cautious with other sources, which are vulnerable to [copyright predators](https://pluralistic.net/2023/04/01/pixsynnussija/#pilkunnussija) or the opposite, image theft.
 Also be cautious of also Unsplash images with identifiable people in them (where a model release might be needed).

-I sometimes also use Flickr, but check the license carefully.
+I sometimes also use [Flickr](https://www.flickr.com/search/?license=4%2C5%2C6%2C9%2C10), but check the license carefully.
 It’s best to search by license, and then search by “Commercial Use Allowed”.
-That should bring up images with Creative Commons Attributions >4  licenses; but be careful to attribute correctly.
+That should bring up images with Creative Commons Attributions licenses; but be careful to attribute correctly.
+I usually avoid Creative Commons Share Alike for my presentations, since I don't necessarily want to release them under a creative commons license.

 ## Visual consistency